SPFlow/SPFlow/README.md

     with torch.no_grad():
         ...
 ```
-Note: per default `spflow.torch.learning.expectation_maximization` performs a `log_likelihood` forward pass, call `retain_grad()` on the cached output log-likelihoods of all modules (if `requires_grad=True`) and calles backward() und the sum.
-Modules that requires access to the gradients of the log-likelihoods can then access them through the dispatch cache.
+Note: per default `spflow.torch.learning.expectation_maximization` performs a `log_likelihood` forward pass, calls `retain_grad()` on the cached output log-likelihoods of all modules (if `requires_grad=True`) and computes `backward()` on the sum.
+Modules that require access to the gradients of the log-likelihoods can then access them through the dispatch cache.
 `check_support` is an argument that indicates whether or not to check if the data is in the support of the leaf distributions (relevant for the leaf modules).
 Can be disabled to speed up computations.
 If `MyModule` calls `em` on other modules, all arguments with default values (i.e., `check_support`, `dispatch_ctx`) should be passed along as explicit keyword arguments, due to `plum-dispatch`'s internal implementation.